 Big changes came to Sudan about 1500 AD.
 About 1490, the Shilluk people – who called themselves the Chollo and worshipped African gods – seem to have migrated north from around Lake Albert, in what is now Uganda, into South Sudan.
-The Shilluk formed a large kingdom along the cattle but also fishing and farming millet.
+The Shilluk formed a large kingdom along the Nile river in South Sudan, mostly herding cattle but also fishing and farming millet.
 The Shilluk pushed out the Funj, who moved north to invade and conquer the Nile Valley in North Sudan, and in 1504 established another big kingdom with its capital at Sennar.

 By 1523, the Funj sultans converted from a mix of traditional belief and Christianity to Islam.
 Even though the Ottomans attacked them from Egypt, the Funj built a large and successful state, keeping written records in Arabic.
 The Funj traded with the Ottoman Empire to their north, with the Ottoman Red Sea port of Suakin to their east, and with Darfur to their west.
 But in the late 1500s, the Funj lost control of the important Nile region of Dongola to a revolt of the people they had conquered, who became known as the Abdallab.

 Further west, the Dinka and the Nuer controlled South Sudan, and the Fur, who had ties to the Ouaddai further west in Chad, controlled North Sudan, known as Darfur.
 All of these people were nomadicor mostly nomadic cattle-herders.
 Dinka people lived mostly in and around an enormous wetland in western South Sudan.